DDoSPedia is a glossary that focuses on network and

-Distributed Denial of Service attacks or DDoS attacks are a variant of Denial-of-Service attacks where an attacker or a group of attackers employ multiple machines to carry out a DoS attack simultaneously, therefore increasing its effectiveness and strength.
-The "army" carrying out the attack is mostly often composed of innocent infected zombie computers manipulated as bots and being part of a
+are a variant of denial-of-service attacks in which an attacker or a group of attackers employs multiple machines to simultaneously carry out a DoS attack, thereby increasing its effectiveness and strength.
+The "army" carrying out the attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a

-botnet controlled by the attacker via a Command and Control Server.
-A botnet is powerful, well coordinated and could count millions of computers.
-It also insures the anonymity of the original attacker since the attack traffic originates from the bots' IPs rather than the attacker's.
+controlled by the attacker via a Command and Control Server.
+A botnet is powerful, well-coordinated and could count millions of computers.
+It also insures the anonymity of the original attack since the distributed denial of service attack traffic originates from the bots' IPs rather than the attacker's.
 In some cases, mostly in ideological DDoS attacks, this "army" could also be composed of recruited hackers/hacktivits participating in large distributed denial of service attack campaigns (

 DDoS attacks are hard to detect and block since the attack traffic is easily confused with legitimate traffic and difficult to trace.